Graduate Department of Educational Psychology and Learning Systems

 PET 5222.
 Cognitive Processes in Sport Psychology (3).
 Prerequisite: PET 5216.
 In this course, cognitive processes (decision making, attention memory, etc.) are studied, with an emphasis upon explaining and optimizing sport-related behavior.

 PET 5250.
 Sociology of Sport and Cultural Foundations of Coaching (3).
-The purpose of this course is to understand and evaluate how society affects sport and sport affect society.
+The purpose of the course is to understand and evaluate how society affects sport and sport affects society.
 Students learn the theoretical perspectives of the sociology of sport and are able to apply them to various sociological and cultural situations within coaching.

 PET 5255.
 Social Bases of Physical Activity (3).
 This course examines the socio-cultural foundations of play, games, sport, and physical activity.